erbsland-dev/erbsland-lang-config-doc/doc/reference/characters.rst

         -   The :term:`Unicode` standard limits the highest valid code point to :text-code:`U+10FFFF`.
 Any UTF-8 sequence that generates a code point above this range, such as :text-code:`U+110000` and higher, must be rejected.
     *   -   | :text-code:`C0 80`
             | :text-code:`C1 80`
+            | :text-code:`E0 9F BF`
+            | :text-code:`F0 8F BF BF`
-        -   While UTF-8 multi-byte sequences can encode 7-bit values, only the shortest possible encoding is allowed.
-Therefore, sequences beginning with :text-code:`C0` or :text-code:`C1` are illegal and must be rejected.
+        -   UTF-8 multi-byte sequences can encode the same value in multiple ways, but only the shortest possible encoding is allowed.
+Therefore, sequences that encode a value in a longer sequence than technical necessary are illegal and must be rejected.
     *   -   | :text-code:`C2` + 7-bit
             | :text-code:`EO 80` + 7-bit
             | :text-code:`FO 80 80` + 7-bit